 Nutter has broad experience representing private and non-profit entities, and individuals, who have been sued for submitting allegedly false claims to government agencies.
 Nutter has also represented individuals whose work on government contracts has led to criminal charges.
 Our extensive work in the area covers industries ranging from military procurement to import/export firms, hospitals and medical devices.

-Handling internal investigations is an integral part of the legal service we provide.
+Handling internal investigations is an integral part of the legal services we provide.
 Our attorneys extend expert legal advice, identify potential exposures at the earliest possible point, and assist clients in developing and adopting a plan to address these issues internally or negotiate a resolution with the regulator involved.

 Our attorneys evaluate client needs, industry standards, regulatory guidance and the Federal Sentencing Guidelines to develop and implement optimal compliance programs that reflect a client’s unique requirements.
-In addition, the team conducts ‘refresher’ courses to maintain the client’s awareness of both new and old regulations, as well as to highlight legal developments that may affect a client's business.
+In addition, the team conducts "refresher" courses to maintain the client’s awareness of both new and old regulations, as well as to highlight legal developments that may affect a client's business.

 Nutter attorneys have deep expertise in the issues surrounding the investigation, prosecution and defense of complex computer crime and intellectual property offenses, including theft of trade secrets, violations of the Computer Fraud and Abuse Act and other issues related to computer intrusions and the unauthorized use of electronic information.
-We also advise companies on compliance with state and federal disclosure obligation related to identity theft and the misuse of personal information.
+We also advise companies on compliance with state and federal disclosure obligations related to identity theft and the misuse of personal information.

-General Regulatory Enforcement
+Other Regulatory Enforcement

-Nutter has experience defending criminal and civil government enforcement actions in a wide range of areas beyond those described above.
+Nutter attorneys have significant experience representing energy companies and traders in enforcement, audit and compliance matters before FERC, including cases involving alleged market manipulation in the natural gas and wholesale electricity markets.
+In addition, Nutter has experience defending criminal and civil government enforcement actions in a wide range of areas beyond those described above.
 Our work, however, is not limited to defense; our attorneys also have extensive experience as special prosecutors and in representing victims of fraud in their efforts to recoup lost assets.